ChrisF1976/MM-Watcher/README.md

     ```

 ## Refresh Script Example
 The `refreshCommand` should point to a shell script that restarts or refreshes your MagicMirror.
-I'm using an XdoTool Key-command in headless mode.
+I'm using [xdotool](https://github.com/jordansissel/xdotool) key-command in headless mode.
 Below is an example `refresh/script.sh`:

 ```bash